AlfioEmanueleFresta/xdg-credentials-portal/README.md

 ## Motivation

 * **Sandboxed Browsers**.
-A modern solutions is required to allow sandboxed applications (Flatpaks, Snaps) to access U2F and FIDO2 devices, without grantis blanket access to all devices.
+A modern solutions is required to allow sandboxed applications (Flatpaks, Snaps) to access U2F and FIDO2 devices, without granting blanket access to all devices.
   * Firefox has now officially been [released on Flathub][firefox-flathub], but is unable to access U2F devices.
 See [flatpak issue #2764][flatpak-issue]

 * **Passwordless Authentication**.
 FIDO2/WebAuthn brings the promise of a world without passwords, and related security incidents, which is worth pursuing.
 A platform API would make it easier for applications to support stronger authentication.